AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 A partial application, closure type `PAP`, represents a function applied to too few arguments.
-Partial applications are only built by the generic apply? functions in AutoApply.cmm.
+Partial applications are only built by the [generic apply functions](commentary/rts/haskell-execution/function-calls#generic-apply) in AutoApply.cmm.

 <table><tr><th> Header </th>
 <th> Arity </th>